 The Border Weenie is a cross between the Dachshund and the Border Collie.
 It’s also sometimes called a Dollie or Doxie Collie.

 We get a Borderweenie by breeding a male Dachshund with a female Border Collie since the parents are different in size and the mating process is carefully considered.

-> In terms of temperament, this cross is an active dog that loves everyone in the family.
+In terms of temperament, the Border Weenie is an active dog that loves everyone in the family.

-> Living with these feisty pups will be nothing short of fantastic if you give them love in return, as well as adequate training and enough exercise.
+Living with these feisty pups will be nothing short of fantastic if you give them love in return, as well as adequate training and enough exercise.